learn-co-curriculum/dsc-linear-regression-statsmodels/README.md

-Wow , that's a lot of information.
+Wow, that's a lot of information.
 Statsmodels performs a ton of tests and calculates measures to identify goodness of fit.

 * You can find the R-Squared, which is 0.95 i.e. very highly related
 * You can also look at the coefficients of the model for intercept and slope (next to "height")